Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

 \subsubsection{Quantum optical master equation}

 We now turn our attention to a more realistic setting by deriving the quantum optical master equation for the ${\rm dipole}_\alpha$, which can be viewed as a detector for the corresponding $\alpha$-gauge radiation field.
-In general, such a reduced description will of course depend on $\alpha$.
-However, we will show that the weak-coupling approximations comprising the traditional quantum optics paradigm, have the effect of mimicking the $S$-matrix and they thereby cause all $\alpha$-dependence to drop out of the final result.
+We will show that the weak-coupling approximations comprising the traditional quantum optics paradigm, have the effect of mimicking the $S$-matrix and they thereby cause all $\alpha$-dependence to drop out of the final result.
 More precisely, they ensure that all master equation coefficients are well-known second-order QED matrix elements.
 A similar demonstration has been given for a pair of two-level dipoles in Ref.~\cite{stokes_master_2018}.
 Here we consider only one dipole (the detector), but we do not restrict our attention to only two dipolar energy levels.
+The Hamiltonian reads